sigipeschke/InvestmentIQ-Frontend/README.md

 ## Features

 The landing page provides a complete overview and summary of your portfolio.
 Easily compare your current positions, sold positions and other valuable information such as total money spent and total shares purchased.
+The table is dynamic allowing you to select which properties of each stock will be displayed allowing for easy comparison of stock performance.

 The platform also allows you to view a complete ledger of your transactions for each stock, including current stock data like price and day-change percentage.

 The watchlist and browse allows you to browse stocks from Canadian and American markets, and add them to your watchlist for easy monitoring.